Notice regarding the quality of machine translation

 Finally, it must respect the conservation temperatures of perishable foodstuffs of plant origin.

-To go further : regulation of 29 April 2004 and decree of 21 December 2009 relating to the sanitary rules applicable to the activities of retail, warehousing and transport of animal products and food in containers; 8 October 2013 order on health rules for retailing, storing and transporting products and foodstuffs other than animal products and food in containers.
+For further information: regulation of 29 April 2004 and decree of 21 December 2009 relating to the sanitary rules applicable to the activities of retail, warehousing and transport of animal products and food in containers; 8 October 2013 order on health rules for retailing, storing and transporting products and foodstuffs other than animal products and food in containers.

 View prices and product labelling